jchurley95/basic-react-tutorial/README.md

 Learn how to access and manipulate data between parent and child components in a React app.

+## Component "state"

+This JSON object exists in the constructor of a React stateful component.
+Add

+## this.setState({})

+## Passing data from parent component to child components as "props"

+## Showing data in JSX

+## Conditional rendering of child components

+## Mapping through an array to return child components

+## Passing functions as props/Updating parent state from child component

 Below this line is the README that comes with create-react-app
 ____________________________________________________________________________________________________________